espritoxyz/tsa/docs/reference/stopping.md

 ## Exploring Specific Exit Codes

-If the goal of the analysis is to find some execution with specific exit code, you can use `--stop-when-exit-codes-found` CLI option
+If the goal of the analysis is to find some execution with specific exit code, you can use `--stop-when-exit-codes-found` CLI option.
-(usage: `--stop-when-exit-codes-found <exit-code-1> <exit-code-2> ...`).
+This option can be used several times for different exit codes.
 Stop the analysis right after executions with all required exit codes are found.